 If you have low risk CLL, your doctor may advise you to simply wait and watch for new symptoms.
 Your disease may not worsen or require treatment for years.
 Some people never require treatment.

 In some cases of low risk CLL, your doctor may recommend treatment.
 For example, they may recommend treatment if you have:

 - persistent, recurrent infections

 - low blood cell counts

 - painful lymph nodes

-During chemotherapy, your immune system is weakened, leaving you more vulnerable to infections.
-Fatigue and other side effects of chemotherapy can occur, including other cancers.
-Abnormal levels of antibodies and low blood counts may also occur during treatment.
+Chemotherapy weakens your immune system, leaving you more vulnerable to infections.
+You may also develop abnormal levels of antibodies and low blood cell counts during chemotherapy.

 - hair loss

 - nausea and vomiting